So you’re ready to go on an RV adventure, but you need to know how the electricity works?

 Keep in mind that some older RVs still use lead acid batteries, which need more regular maintenance than modern deep cycle batteries.
 If you don’t know how to maintain your battery, make sure you get it serviced by a professional at least once a year.

-Generators are similar to RV shore power in that they connect into your AC system and provide AC power.
+Generators are similar to RV shore power in that they connect to your AC system and provide AC power.
 Although they don’t generally offer as much electrical power as shore power, this depends on the size of the generator.

 RV generators are measured in watts instead of amps.
 For a small RV or if you don’t need to operate major systems like air conditioning, a 1000-watt generator is sufficient.
 A 3500-watt generator is the next level up and can run most appliances on most RVs.